Parameter mapping and verification rules

 5. Map (Pass-through Unknown Parameters)

-API Gateway filters out unknown parameters in the Map (Filter Out Unknown Parameters) mode and passes unknown parameters in the Map (Pass-through Unknown Parameters) mode.
-Otherwise, the two modes have the same verification and processing mechanisms.
+The Map (Filter Out Unknown Parameters) mode discards unknown parameters, while Map (Pass-through Unknown Parameters) mode forwards them to the backend.
+Both modes share the same verification and mapping logic.

 6. Processing rules for HTTP headers